Outline of the School

 - Data challenges and solutions in forthcoming surveys.
 (Prof. Mario Juric)

 - Machine learning methods for non-supervised classification and dimension reduction techniques.
-(Dalya Baron.)
+(Dalya Baron)

 - Supervised learning: classification and regression.
 (Prof. Michael Biehl)

 - Deep learning.
-(Dr. Marc Huertas-Company)
+(Prof. Marc Huertas-Company)

 Lectures will be complemented by tutorials consisting in implementing small projects with a design and scope based on what the students will learn during the machine learning lectures.
 Participants of the Winter School will have the opportunity to display their current work by presenting a poster.